Making Sense of the New NCAA Basketball Rules

 Making Sense of the New NCAA Basketball RulesAugust 8, 2018

 Nearly a year ago, the FBI set the college and amateur basketball worlds ablaze when it revealed a widespread investigation into the sport.
-In the wake of that news, NCAA president Mark Emmert said that his organization would "make substantive changes to the way we operate, and do so quickly."
+In the wake of that news, NCAA President Mark Emmert said that his organization would "make substantive changes to the way we operate, and do so quickly."

 His main step was to appoint former Secretary of State Condoleezza Rice to oversee a commission to propose changes to college basketball's rules.
-In April, the Rice Commission unveiled their recommendations; and on Wednesday, the NCAA announced it would implement several of those changes—some as soon as next week.
+In April, the Rice Commission unveiled its recommendations; and on Wednesday, the NCAA announced it would implement several of those changes—some as soon as next week.
 The NCAA declared them "profound and meaningful."

 Many of these changes are positive, and I'll detail them below, but it's important to note at the start that the NCAA is again trimming the trees but ignoring the forest.
 The NCAA's main problem, of course, is that it has created a black market in college sports.
 The organization's insistence on amateurism means that players—particularly elite players—aren't compensated at anything approaching their true market values.
 And because of that, a black market exists for funneling money to players and their families.

-To put it plainly: The NCAA will never solve the problems that plague it until it, at the very least, allows players to profit from their names and likenesses.
+To put it plainly: The NCAA will never solve its problems until it, at the very least, allows players to profit from their names and likenesses.

 But, in the interim, here are some of the helpful and head-scratching changes coming soon to a college near you: